Getting a Mortgage in Scotland

 Which mortgage lenders are available?

-All of the high street banks like Halifax, HSBC and Natwest will be able to offer mortgages in Scotland, but a lot of the smaller building societies operating in England and Wales don’t extend their offering north of the border.
+All of the high street banks, like Halifax, HSBC, and Natwest, will be able to offer mortgages in Scotland, but many of the smaller building societies operating in England and Wales don’t extend their offerings north of the border.

-Some banks and building societies restrict their lending to certain postcodes or to mainland Scotland only.
-Furness Building Society for example limits borrowing to 75% LTV (loan to value) on mainland Scotland only, Leeds Building Society will consider mainland Scotland and the Isle of Skye, while TSB includes the Shetland islands, Orkney islands, outer and inner Hebrides and Clyde islands.
+Some banks and building societies only restrict their lending to certain postcodes or mainland Scotland.
+Furness Building Society, for example, limits borrowing to 75% LTV (loan to value) on mainland Scotland only; Leeds Building Society will consider mainland Scotland and the Isle of Skye, while TSB includes the Shetland islands, Orkney islands, outer and inner Hebrides and Clyde islands.

-Despite the restrictions and smaller overall pool of lenders, a good broker will still find plenty of options to compare and you should be able to get a product that suits your particular circumstances.
+Despite the restrictions and a smaller overall pool of lenders, a good broker will still find plenty of options to compare, and you should be able to get a product that suits your particular circumstances.

 Remortgaging a property

-Remortgaging in Scotland works in the same way as getting a mortgage for a new property, in that lenders will be looking at how much you can afford, your credit history and your other financial commitments.
+Remortgaging in Scotland works the same way as getting a mortgage for a new property.
+Lenders will consider your ability to afford, credit history, and other financial commitments.

-The difference when you’re remortgaging is that you’ll often have equity in your property already, which can count as your deposit.
-If you have significant equity, this can open up better rates as you’ll be borrowing at a lower LTV.
-This also gives you the option to remortgage for more than your current loan amount, releasing equity for home improvements or other expenses.
+When you’re remortgaging, the difference is that you’ll often already have equity in your property, which can count as your deposit.
+Having significant equity can open up better rates, as you’ll be borrowing at a lower LTV.
+This also allows you to remortgage for more than your current loan amount, releasing equity for home improvements or other expenses.

 Get matched with a Scottish market mortgage broker

-Because the number of mortgage lenders in Scotland is lower than in other parts of the UK, it pays to get help from a broker who has specific experience of the Scottish mortgage industry.
-They will understand the local market and may have existing relationships with lenders, meaning they will be well placed to find you the best rates and terms.
+Because the number of mortgage lenders in Scotland is lower than in other parts of the UK, it pays to get help from a broker with specific experience in the Scottish mortgage industry.
+They will understand the local market and may have relationships with lenders, meaning they will be well-placed to find you the best rates and terms.

-Our free broker matching service can help you find a broker with experience in Scotland.
-Give us a call on 0808 189 2301 or make an online enquiry now and we’ll match you with an advisor who is best placed to guide you through the process.
+Our broker matching service can help you find a broker with experience in Scotland.
+Call 0330 818 7026 or make an online enquiry now, and we’ll match you with an advisor who is best placed to guide you through the process.

 Maximise your chance of approval with a specialist in the Scottish property market